GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 ### Platforms with prepared text and tools

-The virtual resaerch environments below have been developed to support digital text scholarship.
+The virtual research environments below have been developed to support digital text scholarship.
 - [JSTOR text mining support](https://about-jstor-org.libraryproxy.griffith.edu.au/whats-in-jstor/text-mining-support/) metadata, n-grams, and word counts for most articles and book chapters, and for all research reports and pamphlets available via Griffith University's subscription to JSTOR.
 Login required.
 - [Gale Digital Scholar Lab](http://libraryproxy.griffith.edu.au/login?url=https://infotrac.gale.com/itweb/griffith?db=DSLAB) - document clustering, named entity recognition, Ngrams, Parts of Speech, Sentiment Analysis, Topic Modelling all available via Griffith University's subscription.
 The lab is designed to use the Gale Primary Source archives, but you can use the analysis tools with your own data.
 Learn about it and Gale Primary Sources [here](https://sway.office.com/v4sYacFkErbH9HNo).
 Includes [online tutorials](https://go-gale-com.libraryproxy.griffith.edu.au/ps/helpCenter?userGroupName=griffith&inPS=true&nspage=true&prodId=DSLAB&docId=VJWVZS717322017).
 Login required.
 - [Hathi Trust Research Center Analytics](https://analytics.hathitrust.org/) supports large-scale computational analysis of the digital library works to facilitate non-profit and educational research.
 Individual researchers can sign up for free with their Griffith email and use out of copyright materials and analysis tools.